gwsystems/systems_musings/README.md

 # The Systems Musings Club

-We gather once a week to chat about systems topics, on Mondays at 10:30-11:30am ET.
+We gather once a week to chat about systems topics, on Tuesdays at 10:30-11:30am ET, meeting on zoom.
-We don't typically prepare, and instead discuss some issue together, often chosen at the start of the get-together.
-See the topics.md file for some example topics.
+Please skim the "top" topic in [topics.md](./topics.md) before the meeting, and make sure to add to the list of potential topics!
 We lost about 8 months of topics as we weren't maintaining records.